IMF seeks urgent clarification from Pakistan on 2,000MW power allocation for Bitcoin Mining

 In recent months, Pakistan has swiftly shifted its position on cryptocurrencies, unveiling multiple initiatives and strategies aimed at adopting and regulating digital assets.

-In March, the Pakistan Crypto Council (PCC) was formed to oversee the regulation of crypto assets, encourage their adoption, and incorporate them into the nation’s financial system.
-Early in April, former Binance CEO Changpeng Zhao (CZ) was named as the council’s strategic advisor.
+In March, industry leaders established the Pakistan Crypto Council (PCC) to regulate crypto assets, promote adoption, and integrate them into the nation’s financial system. in early April, the council appointed former Binance CEO Changpeng Zhao (CZ) as its strategic advisor.

 On May 21, acting on the PCC’s recommendation, the government created the Pakistan Digital Assets Authority (PDAA).
 The event was attended by U.S. Vice President JD Vance, along with Eric Trump and Donald Trump Jr.

-The PDAA is set to function as the main regulatory authority tasked with supervising the licensing of digital asset service providers, fostering innovation, and ensuring adherence to the Financial Action Task Force’s (FATF) guidelines.
+The PDAA will serve as the primary regulatory authority, overseeing the licensing of digital asset service providers, promoting innovation, and ensuring compliance with the Financial Action Task Force’s (FATF) guidelines.

 During the Bitcoin 2025 conference on Thursday, Bilal bin Saqib, serving as the crypto adviser to Prime Minister Shehbaz Sharif, introduced Pakistan’s first strategic Bitcoin reserve—an announcement that has drawn attention from the IMF.
 He also revealed the rollout of a national Bitcoin wallet and stated: